zsiki/Find-GCP/README.md

 ## Sample 2

-Coordinates of GCPs were measured by GNSS and stored in [aruco.txt](samples/aruco.txt) file.
+Coordinates of GCPs were measured by total station and stored in [aruco.txt](samples/aruco.txt) file.
 This GCPs should be used in ODM or WebODM.
 The next command will generate the necessary text file for ODM.

 ```
 python3 gcp_find.py -v -i samples/aruco.txt -o test.txt samples/2019*.jpg